HeilyRuwanaka/salon-booking/README.md

 4. ✅ Create **GitHub** → push code
 5. Create **Vercel** → live URL for your friend + CV (add the same env vars there)

-## Interview one-liner

-> I built a live booking site for a friend’s salon who only has a phone: customers book online, he confirms and can close days when sick, and we used Next.js with a clear path to Supabase + Vercel for free hosting.